rpatterson/prunerr/README.rst

 #.
 Pick the branch to use:

-   Is your project a command-line tool?
-A web app?
-Which programming language?
-Which project hosting provider or CI platform?
-Pick the branch for your project:
+   Pick the branch for your project type:

    - ``py``:

      Basic Python distribution metadata and packaging.

+   - ``py-cli``:

+     The preceding plus boilerplate for a command-line console script with subcommand.

    It's important to use one of the preceding branches to merge into your project and *not* the ``develop`` or ``main`` branches from the template.
 Template developers use